Board Meeting Agendas/Notices

 "We are so fortunate that with the foresight of so many before us, we have a beautiful hospital and a very professional staff.
 I am honored to serve on this board and am dedicated to keeping our hospital as a resource for those in our community or for anyone wanting dedicated and professional care."

-Martin J. Marler has served as a Board Commissioner for Whitman County Public Hospital District No. 3 dba Whitman Hospital and Medical Center since 2006.
-A resident of Colfax, WA he continues to farm, a forty-four year career.
+Cherry Alice Van Tine has served as Board Commissioner for Whitman County Public Hospital District No. 3 dba Whitman Hospital and Medical Clinics since 2003.
+A resident of Steptoe, WA she worked as a Medical Assistant for 39 years at Whitman Medical Group, 24 years as Dr. Tulin’s nurse and 15 years as Dr. Mellor’s nurse.

 Hank Hanigan, Chief Executive Officer